Risk in construction contracts

 - to place the risk upon the party in question is in the interests of efficiency, including planning, incentive and innovation; and/or

-- the risk eventuates, the loss falls on that party in the first instance and if it is not practicable, or there is no reason under the above principles, to cause expense and uncertainty by attempting to transfer the loss to another.13
+- if the risk occurs, the loss falls on that party in the first instance, and it is not practicable, or there is no reason under the above principles.

 - Which party can best control the risk and/or its associated consequences?